 There is no doubt that a nutrient-rich diet plays an essential role to keep you healthy and fit.
 And one such major nutrients that are required for the body are vitamins.
-Vitamins are needed for growth and development as well as protect you against a whole range of diseases.
 A vitamin deficiency occurs when the body fails to absorb or doesn’t get the essential vitamins from the diet.
 This is when you may need to supplement your diet with vitamins to meet the body’s requirement and lead a healthy life.
 But if you fail to meet the vitamin requirement, it can lead to various health problems ranging from indigestion and skin disorders to malnutrition and physical deformity.

 Here are some of the common signs of vitamin deficiency you need to be aware of!